awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-config-options.md

-# Step Functions Local Configuration Options<a name="sfn-local-config-options"></a>
+# Step Functions Local configuration options<a name="sfn-local-config-options"></a>

-To use Step Functions Local by starting the jar file, you can set configuration options by either setting them with the AWS CLI, or by including them in the system environment\.
+To use AWS Step Functions Local by starting the JAR file, you can set configuration options by using the AWS Command Line Interface \(AWS CLI\), or by including them in the system environment\.
 For Docker, you must specify these options in a file that you reference when starting Step Functions Local\.

-**Configuration Options**
+## Configuration Options<a name="sfn-local-config-options-table"></a>

 | Option | Command Line | Environment |
 | --- | --- | --- |